Skip to main content

 instruction="""

-2. Categorize the sentiment of the input as "positive", "negative", or "neutral".
+2. Analyze the sentiment of the message ("positive", "negative", or "neutral").

 You MUST respond only with a JSON object matching the requested schema.
+Do not try to solve their problem.

 """,

-output_schema=HaikuAnalysis, # Force the LLM to follow the Pydantic model
+output_schema=SupportAnalysis, # Force the LLM to follow the Pydantic model

-output_key="last_analysis" # Automatically save the JSON to session state
+output_key="last_ticket_analysis" # Automatically save the JSON to session state

 )